 INDUTRADE CONTRIBUTES TO FULFILMENT OF THE UN SUSTAINABLE DEVELOPMENT GOALS

 Indutrade contributes both directly and indirectly to a large number of areas.
-Our largest contribution comes from the services and products that companies deliver and produce.
-The SDGs that are most relevant for Indutrade are SDG 4, SDG 8, SDG 9 and SDG 13.
+The SDGs that are most relevant for Indutrade are SDG 3, SDG 4, SDG 5, SDG 7, SDG 8, SDG 9, SDG 12 and SDG 13.
+You can see the specific targets that we contribute to under the KPI table for each of our focus areas.